Mini-Split Troubleshooting

 - 3

-If it's a multi-zone, check whether OTHER heads still work
+On a multi-zone, notice whether OTHER heads still work

 On a multi-zone system: if one head is dead but the others run fine, it's usually that head's PCB, thermistor, or expansion valve.
-If ALL heads stop, look at the outdoor unit or branch box.
+If ALL heads stop, it points to the outdoor unit or branch box.

 - 4